 Nestled in the central south of England is the charming Cotswolds, a beautiful Area of Outstanding Natural Beauty (AONB).
 Famed for its gently rolling hills, meandering country lanes amidst cool golden stone cottages, and myriad stately homes and country retreats.
 It actually encompasses parts of six different counties, along with the cities of Bath and Oxford.
-But of course, it’s best loved for the abundance of beautiful Cotswolds villages, each worthy of its place as the picture on a chocolate box.
+But of course, it’s best loved for the abundance of beautiful Cotswolds villages like Castle Combe and Bourton-on-the-Water.
+Each worthy of its place as the picture on a chocolate box.

 It’s with good reason that the Cotswolds features high up on my ultimate UK bucket kist.